How to Create Captivating Visuals, Grow Your Following,

 Similar to employee reposts, user-generated content (UGC) is curated content from your fans and followers.
 Your tagged posts and posts with your brand hashtag are a great source for UGC.

-Sharing your fans’ and followers’ photos not only make the original poster feel good, it also shows that you truly care about your customers.
+Sharing your fans’ and followers’ photos not only make the original poster feel good, but it also shows that you truly care about your customers.
 Just be sure to credit the original post with a tag or in the caption.
 To repost user-generated content, screenshot and crop the original post or use a reposting app like Repost for Instagram.

 Example: WeWork conducts an annual #DogsOfWeWork campaign and compiles the best submissions together into a yearly calendar.
 Although WeWork doesn’t repost every tagged image, their campaign helps create invaluable reach and engagement.